rusili/AC-Android/lessons/generics/Bullet-readme.md

 ---

-# Debug Time: More Test Cases
+# Refinements and More Test Cases

 1. Create test cases for SmartList in Program
 2. Test it with a `foreach` loop
 3. Print an instance of SmartList and compare to ArrayList
+4. Can we use it with the List interface?
+5. Can we re-use the code in ArrayList instead?

 See [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)